peccu/lp-php-miniseries/README.md

 * A webserver that you can upload PHP files to (most shared hosting accounts will be fine).
 * An account on the [BERG Cloud Remote](http://remote.bergcloud.com/) website.
-* Some content for your publications: a series of small black-and-white images and/or some text in small daily chunks.
+* Some content for your publication: a series of small black-and-white images and/or some text in small daily chunks.

 A Little Printer isn't required, although access to one is useful to check that output looks how you want it.